alexlopezcifuentes/Multi-Camera-Pedestrian-Detection-Benchmark/README.md

 # Multi-Camera Pedestrian Detection Benchmark Application
 ![Main App Interface](https://github.com/alexlopezcifuentes/Multi-Camera-Pedestrian-Detection-Benchmark/blob/master/Doc/App%20Example.png)

-## Intorduction
+## Introduction
 This application creates an interative framework to perform two different task:
-1. Evaluate at the same time different multi-camera pedestrian detection algorithms.
+1. Evaluating at the same time different multi-camera pedestrian detection algorithms.
 The following measures are extracted:
     * Precision
     * Recall
     * F-Score
     * Area Under the Curve
     * N-MODA
     * N-MODP
-2. Visualize both obtained results and ground-truth on dataset images and ground-plane.
+2. Visualizing both obtained results and ground-truth on dataset images and ground-plane.

 ## Requirements
 In order to perform evaluation and visualization with the application the following files are needed:
-1. Dataset: RGB frames and homography matricies from maximum 3 different cameras.
+1. Dataset: RGB frames and homography matrices from maximum 3 different cameras.
 Besides, if cenital plane visualization is desired a cenital image is needed.
 Homography matrices should be in the following format:
     ```
     0.6174778372 -0.4836875683 147.00510919005
     0.5798503075 3.8204849039 -386.096405131